We all tend to resist "negative emotions" such as fear, guilt, worry and regret.

-All emotions carry important messages for people — even uncomfortable emotions such as fear, guilt, worry and regret.
-When people are able to identify the messages their emotions have for them, they can respond, release the emotion and move on productively.
+All emotions carry important messages for people — even uncomfortable emotions such as fear, guilt, worry, and regret.
+When we can identify the messages this discomfort has for us, we can respond.
+Then we can release the emotion and move on.

-However, many have not been taught how to cultivate awareness of their moment to moment emotional state.
-With that in mind, how could they decipher the messages their emotions have for them?
+Unfortunately, many of us are not tapped into our ever-changing emotional state.
+With that in mind, how could we decipher the messages our emotions have for us?

 What is an Emotion?

-Essentially, the brain detects environmental triggers and responds by producing chemicals that show up as sensations in the body.
-This is an ongoing process — humans are constantly taking in information from the environment and responding to that information.
+Essentially, the brain detects both internal and external environmental triggers.
+The brain responses by producing chemicals that show up as sensations in the body.
+This feedback process is ongoing.
+Human beings are constantly taking in information from the environment and responding to that information.

 It takes the brain about 1/4 second to identify the trigger and another 1/4 second to produce the chemicals.
-Each neurochemical response lasts approximately six seconds.
-That means that extended emotional states are the result of ongoing thoughts and attention to the situation that elicited the emotion.
-Since the neurochemicals are released throughout the body, they form a feedback loop between the brain and the body.
+Each neurochemical response lasts about six seconds.
+Any continual feelings that we have result from thoughts that we keep thinking.
+Thoughts and continuing attention to the event(s) that we responded to.
+These chemicals disperse throughout our being, forming a feedback loop between the brain and body.

-Fear is deeply rooted in the evolution and survival of the human species.
+The evolution and survival of the human species has in large part been due to the fear response.
 If people didn’t feel fear, they wouldn’t protect themselves from physical harm.
-From an evolutionary standpoint, without fear of predators on the Savannah, humans would not have survived as a species.
+From an evolutionary standpoint, without fear of predators on the savannah, humans would not have survived as a species.

 As soon a person feels fear, the very old reptilian part of the brain (called the amygdala) kicks in.
 The amygdala signals the autonomic nervous system (ANS) to set off a series of events in the body.

 - Release of the stress hormones adrenaline and cortisol.